jimpames/sonicwall-firewall-gen6-to-watchguard-firebox-automatic-converter-by-n2nhu-commercial-MSP-license/README.md

 #
 **n2nhu lab — Jim Ames**

+11 jun 2026

+next sprint plan mid june:
+now that we move over adr obj; intf LAN; policy; and VPN

+this next sprint will MATCH the VPN/IP settings from source

+we are also now working on brining over NAT and WAN intf in next sprint mid jun

+stay tuned...

 Reproducible converter that transforms a SonicWall NSA-3600 (or compatible SonicOS) configuration export into a WatchGuard Firebox T-30 (or compatible Fireware 12.5.9) XML configuration that loads on the box AND renders correctly in the Web UI.

 10 jun 26 update